Acana Dog Food Review 2025

 Acana Dog Treats

-Acana offers three treat sub-ranges: Chewy Tenders, Freeze-Dried Treats, and High-Protein Biscuits.
+Acana offers two treat sub-ranges: Chewy Tenders and Freeze-Dried Treats.

 You'll find three Chewy Tenders recipes, each supporting a different aspect of your pup's health.
 For example, the Chicken Chewy Tenders support immune health and contain cranberries rich in antioxidants.
 Recipes are made with 90% animal ingredients and contain meat meal.